RoelKluin/ranting.rs/README.md

 Ranting always uses the 1st plural form. `These` and `those` are converted to `this` and `that` if the pronoun is singular.

+In absence of upper or lower format specifiers, a noun at the start of a sentence or after a dot will start with a capital.

 If prepended with `#var` where var is a numeric variable, then the noun is inflected accordingly, plural unless the value of var is 1.
 However, var should be an identifier, not a numeric positional.